 - Click on the message icon in the user’s profile (You’ll only be able to message a user if they have a public account)

 Lastly, you also send DM’s from the message tab.
-You can send message by clicking on “write a message” or the message+ icon in the bottom of the tab.
+You can send the message by clicking on “write a message” or the message+ icon at the bottom of the tab.

 Once you click on either button you’ll have the option to search for whichever user you want to receive your message.

 How to DM like a pro: